Writing Retreat in Kenya: How to Make 2026 Your Wildest Story Yet

 Here you get the best of many worlds – city amenities in Roanoke and Salem — outdoor adventures on the Appalachian Trail, and Virginia’s Blue Ridge Parkway.
 I’ve driven it and understand why some call it America’s Favorite Drive .
 Actually, the road itself is a national treasure.
 See why here

-Summer Staycation in Nashville or Wherever YOU Live
+Summer Staycation Ideas for Nashville or Wherever You Live

-Summer Staycation in Nashville or Wherever YOU Live
+Summer Staycation Ideas for Nashville or Wherever You Live

 Twelve summers ago, I did a blog series on staycations in Nashville, my home of 30+ years.
 While there’s no more Pangea, Jackson’s, Las Paletas, Hermitage Cafe, or Rotier’s, sadly, we still are known for our “Music Under the Magnolias.”
 National Geographic named us the #1 City in the World to visit in June for the CMA festival (June 9-12), nearby Bonnaroo (June 16-19), and Full Moon Pickin’ Parties.
 Check out the calendar for live music at Nashville Scene.